c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - ```AC_ARG_WITH```

 This instructs GNU Autoconf to make a ```--with``` option available for this macro.
 This ```--with``` option will be available from any configure script that uses this macro.
-As will be explained in a moment, the exact name of this macro's ```--with``` option is ```--with-bison-skeleton```.
+For reasons that will be explained in a moment, the exact name of this macro's ```--with``` option is ```--with-bison-skeleton```.

-1) The first argument on line 38 declares the specific name for the external package which this macro is dealing with.
+1) The first argument on line 52 declares the specific name which will be associated with this macro.
 The value of this first argument is used to help form the name of the ```--with``` option which will be associated with this macro.
 Seeing as the value specified here is ```bison-skeleton```, the name of the resulting ```--with``` option for this macro will be ```--with-bison-skeleton```.

-2) The second argument on lines 51-60 define how the usage for the ```--with-bison-skeleton``` option will be presented to the user of the configure script.
+2) The second argument on lines 53-58 define how the usage for the ```--with-bison-skeleton``` option will be presented to the user of the configure script.

-3) The third argument on line 59 specifies what actions the macro should take if the user of the configure script specifies a value for the ```--with-bison-skeleton``` option.
+3) The third argument on line 59 specifies what actions the macro should take if the user of the configure script passes a value to the ```--with-bison-skeleton``` option.

-4) The fourth argument on line 24 specifies what actions the macro should take if the user of the configure script does not specify a value for the ```--with-bison-skeleton``` option.

 - ```AS_CASE```

-This implements a switch statement which processes the value that was passed to the ```--with-bison-skeleton``` by the user of the configure script.
+This implements a switch statement, which is based upon the value that was passed to the ```--with-bison-skeleton``` option by the user of the configure script.
+The actions that the macro performs, are also dependent upon this same value.

-1) The first argument on line 27 instructs the macro as to what value it should make its decision on.
+1) The first argument on line 68 instructs the macro as to what value it should make its decision on.

 2) The second and third arguments on lines 69 and 70, state that if a value of ```yes``` was passed as an argument to the ```--with-bison-skeleton``` option, then the value of the variable ```BISON_SKELETON``` should be set to the default value of ```BISON_SKELETON_DEFAULT```.

-3) The third argument on line 29 instructs the macro to set the environment variable ```BISON_SKELETON``` to the GNU Bison Skeleton file ```lalr1.cc``` if a value of ```no"``` was passed to the ```--with-bison-skeleton``` option by the user of the configure script.
+3) The fourth and fifth arguments on lines 71-74, state that if a value of ```no``` was passed as an argument to the ```--with-bison-skeleton``` option, then a failure message should be presented to the person running the configure script.

-4) The fourth argument on line 30 instructs the macro to set the environment variable ```BISON_SKELETON``` to the value which was passed to the ```--with-bison-skeleton``` option by the user of the configure script.
+4) The sixth argument on line 75 instructs the macro to set the environment variable ```BISON_SKELETON``` to the value which was passed to the ```--with-bison-skeleton``` option by the user of the configure script.
 This macro does not check to see if the value which was passed to this option is valid or not, so the user of the configure script needs to be careful as to what values they pass it!

 ### 6) Behaviour of the macro